 Claims do take time to be processed and it will help immensely to follow-up on pending claims on a regular basis, preferably on a weekly basis.
 This is yet another method to boost rapport with the carrier.
 Also, tracking claims those are rejected will give you some insight on how to prevent future rejections.

-6. Staying up-to-date on Industry standards.
+6. Staying up-to-date on industry standards.

 Updated is always better than outdated.
 Staying up-to-date with changes in codes, procedures, claim details, carrier plans, etc. is crucial, for both time management and avoiding complications.
 Consider adding a session to discuss changes along with your weekly or bi-weekly team meetings.
-This helps keep everyone works on the same page.
+This helps keep everyone working on the same page.

 7. Using a proper dental practice management system.

 So, by now we can understand that there are a lot of places where things can get messy.
-The best way to overcome all these issues is by using a practice management system which has all these features inbuilt.
+The best way to overcome all these issues is by using a practice management system which has all these features in-built.
 It will demand all details for the claim to be submitted, thus avoiding omissions and typos.
 It is always updated on the latest changes in the industry and will almost always run off the latest industry standards.
 Why go through the hassle of doing all of these by hand when it can be automated and simplified.
 This saves a lot of time for you and your staff.